 In this lesson, we will cover:

 That's it!
-You have made it through lesson 1, an introduction to cells.
-If you want to proceed to the next lesson, first take the lesson 1 quiz.
+You have made it through lesson 2, the parts of cells.
+If you want to proceed to the next lesson, first take the lesson 2 quiz.